-La Fontaine de Mars is one of those classic Parisian bistros written in the guidebooks and it holds up to the hype.
-The restaurant is located on Rue Saint-Dominique with indoor and outdoor seating.
+La Fontaine de Mars is one of those classic Parisian bistros written in the guidebooks, and it holds up to the hype.
+The restaurant is located on Rue Saint-Dominique, with indoor and outdoor seating.
 I hesitated to try this spot for a while and finally booked it a few years ago.
-The service was fantastic, the atmosphere was very French, and it is a mix of tourists and French so you will hear a mix of French and English.
+The service was fantastic, the atmosphere was very French, and it is a mix of tourists and French.
+You will hear a mix of French and English.
 You will find a chalkboard menu with traditional French cuisine and some daily specials.

 You can book reservations in advance.

-Don’t be intimidated by the menu if you are not fluent in French or need help the staff is happy to translate or offer an English menu.
+Don’t be intimidated by the menu if you are not fluent in French or need help.
+The staff is happy to translate or offer an English menu.

 I discovered Bistro Rougement from a recommendation from Adèle and Jules because it was just around the corner from our hotel.
-During one of my trips, we were looking for a great Paris bistro with affordable prices and this was a perfect fit.
+During one of my trips, we were looking for a great Paris bistro with affordable prices, and this was a perfect fit.
 I have been here several times and never had a bad meal.
-There is a chalkboard menu with fresh ingredients and seasonal dishes to choose from.
+There is a chalkboard menu with fresh ingredients and seasonal dishes.
 If you dine for lunch, they have a Prix fixed menu with a starter and main course for a special price or a main course and dessert.

-I booked my reservation online which was easy to do.
-I will say the place was filled more with English speakers during my dining experience which I typically try to avoid as I prefer to have a more authentic experience.
+I booked my reservation online, which was easy to do.
+The place was filled more with English speakers during my dining experience, which I typically try to avoid as I prefer to have a more authentic experience.
 This could have been for my earlier time slot for dinner, the luck of the draw, or how we were seated.
-The staff was lovely as I dined alone and they were patient to guide me through the specials and the menu.
+The staff was lovely as I dined alone, and they patiently guided me through the specials and the menu.

 Bouillon Chartier has always been a well-written about bistro in Paris.
-It has recently gained even more popularity and has expanded to more locations in Paris.
+It has recently gained even more popularity and expanded to more Paris locations.
 One of the draws of this particular bistro is the traditional French food you can find on the menu for affordable prices.
 This includes boeuf bourguignon, steak frites with béarnaise sauce, and chocolate mousse.

 They have recently added a Bouillon in Pigalle if you are looking to explore Montmartre at the same time.